Kansas teachers asking friends, celebrities for help to #ClearTheLists

-Christina Henke teaches first grade in Beloit, Kan.
+Christina Henke teaches first grade in Beloit.
 Her list on Amazon features the descriptor:

 “Items on here will go to benefit 23 really great first graders in North central Kansas, and of course me, their teacher!
 Thanks for looking! 🙂 We appreciate any help!”